hippothebrave/prettycopy/docs/index.md

 [![PyPI](https://img.shields.io/pypi/v/prettycopy)](https://pypi.org/project/prettycopy/)

 ## Overview
-Everyone copies and pastes text.
-But sometimes, there are formatting issues in the text you're copying--and who wants to spend their time correcting format?
+Everybody copies and pastes text.
+But sometimes, there are formatting issues in the text you're copying--and who wants to spend all their time correcting formatting?

 Enter PrettyCopy.